MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/strings.md

 Quotes are usually optional.

-Sometimes they make a difference.
+Sometimes they do make a difference.

 ### Empty values